 - The estimated cost to local governments of providing services to people experiencing a mental health crisis;

-- The estimated number of people incarcerated with mental illness in county jails and the estimated cost of people incarcerated in a county jail; and
+- The estimated number of people incarcerated with mental illness in county jails and the estimated cost of people incarcerated in a county jail.

-- The estimated number of visits to hospital emergency room visits by people with mental illness and the estimated charges for hospital emergency room visits by people with mental illness.
+The data workbook for estimated number of hospital emergency room visits by people with mental illness is still under development.

 - All Texas Access Regional Groups Map (PDF)